-Arduino Uno Rev 3 (Make SMD Version) is a product we worked closely with the good folks at Arduino to bring you.
+Arduino Uno Rev 3 (by Make:) is a product we worked closely with the good folks at Arduino to bring you.
 Functionally, they are identical to a regular Arduino Uno R3 (with SMD microcontroller) but feature exclusive Make branding to set them apart from the rest!
 The front showcases the Make logo in a partially gridded white racing stripe.
 The back features a blue Make Robot which contrasts nicely against a white background.
 These Arduinos look so good you may want to get two - one for your project and one for display!

 Arduino is an amazing tool for physical computing — it's an open source microcontroller board, plus a free software development environment.
 Use it to make cool interactive objects that can sense inputs from switches, sensors, and computers — and then control motors, lights, and other physical outputs in the real world.
 This special Make branded version features an SMD chip hard soldered to board.